SChristan/TeamSpeak-3-Bot/src/main/java/com/features/management/README.md

 ### Database Structure
 #### Authorized Servergroups
-The Teamseak ServerGroups, which are allowed to controll the bot via direct messages, are loaded from the database table `verified_servergroups`.
+The Teamspeak Servergroups, which are allowed to controll the bot via direct messages, are loaded from the database table `verified_servergroups`.
 The application expects the ServerGroup-ID as an **Integer** in the column `group_id`.

 #### ON/OFF Channel Description
 The shape of the channel descriptions are loaded from the database table `channeldescription_content`.
 It needs four columns as shown below.